9Bakabaka/StarLightTeaHouseBot/README.md

     }
 ]
 ```
 You can also use EditQuotes.py to edit it with an interface.

 ### About 拱火:
-<span style="color:red">**Do not use this function for now!!!
-It is not finished yet and unpredictable result may occur!!!**</span>
 A lot of members in StarLight Tea House are doing such thing:
 Reply a random message with "羡慕" or react it with "🔥".
 For **every message**, bot would have a probability to do such thing.